 “ ‘TIS IN THEIR BRAIN”

 The lesson of the study of hallucinations is that they arise from the central nervous system, even if they appear to exist in the world outside us.
-In 1621, Robert Burton wrote in that when sick men see or hear “phantasms, chimeras, noises, [and] visions… ‘tis in their brain, which seems to be before them.”
-Benjamin Rush astutely attributed hallucinations to “a morbid affection of the brain” in in 1812, and by the late 19th century, Hughlings Jackson would localize his “dreamy state” to the anterior temporal lobe.
+In 1621, Robert Burton wrote in The Anatomy of Melancholy that when sick men see or hear “phantasms, chimeras, noises, [and] visions… ‘tis in their brain, which seems to be before them.”
+Benjamin Rush astutely attributed hallucinations to “a morbid affection of the brain” in Medical Inquiries and Observations Upon the Diseases of the Mind in 1812, and by the late 19th century, Hughlings Jackson would localize his “dreamy state” to the anterior temporal lobe.
 This ushered in a most fertile era of studying hallucinations, an era that would give us the increasingly precise cortical maps of Penﬁeld’s and Milner’s inspired surmise of what happens in the cortex during migraine’s scintillating scotoma.